 In the article, Measuring the Patient Experience, McKinsey suggests that patient satisfaction is influenced by a number of factors, from pre-admission scheduling and testing through to follow-up care, as well as the role that price, service offerings, physician referrals, and brand play in determining where patients seek care.

 If health organizations truly want to improve outcomes and provide affordable care, they will need to track behavior along each of these the touch points of the patient journey.
 This means moving beyond patient satisfaction and actively engaging patients in self-care and prevention.

-Changing the business model to wellness
+Changing the business model of health systems from sick care to wellness

 Health systems would like to get out of the business of sick care.
 Helping consumers stave illness is a way to build relationships and guide them along their preventative health journey.

 This objective makes sense on a number of levels.
 Consumers trust doctors, quite literally, with their lives.
 They believe doctors will take good care of them, and as such, will share as much or more about themselves than they might share with their own family members.
 When it comes to the how-to’s of staying healthy, it’s the doctor’s advice consumers want to hear (except the occasional movie star or two, which I always find perplexing).

 That physician/prevention connection is also a way to build trust among consumers who are not yet customers.
 A female in her late 30s, for example, makes health decisions for her children, herself, her spouse and her parents.
 Even if she isn’t personally using a health system for much beyond annual exams, she is influencing health decisions for many who are.

 By teaching consumers how to stay healthy, providers and insurance companies hope to avoid unnecessary and costly ER visits.
 Intervening earlier has positive implications for consumers and could potentially save everyone money (not to mention a myriad of health complications).